adartalmdrstalhdhky-max/Adlk-education-app/PROJECT_OVERVIEW.md

-# منصة أدلك التعليمية (Adlk Educational Platform)

-## الرؤية
-أدلك منصة تعليمية ذكية تهدف إلى إنقاذ التعليم الأساسي للأطفال، خصوصًا في البيئات التي تعاني من نقص المعلمين والكتب، عبر تجربة تعليمية ذكية تعمل بدون إنترنت.

-## المشكلة
-- نقص شديد في المعلمين
-- ضعف القراءة لدى الأطفال
-- الاعتماد على الحفظ دون فهم
-- غياب أدوات متابعة حقيقية لولي الأمر والمعلّم

-## الحل
-تطبيق تعليمي ذكي:
-- يعمل بدون إنترنت
-- يتكيف مع مستوى الطفل
-- يقيّم الأداء تلقائيًا
-- يدعم التعلم السمعي والبصري
-- يقدم لوحات متابعة لولي الأمر والمعلّم

-## المكونات الرئيسية
-### الطالب
-- مسار تعلم ذكي
-- تمارين تفاعلية
-- صوت + صورة + تحليل

-### ولي الأمر
-- متابعة التقدم
-- اكتشاف نقاط الضعف
-- بدون تعقيد تقني

-### المعلّم
-- رؤية أداء الطلاب
-- تحديد الدروس الصعبة
-- دعم تعليمي مبني على البيانات

-## التقنيات
+# Adlik Educational Platform — Project Overview

+## Vision

+Adlik is an intelligent educational platform designed to support children in environments suffering from teacher shortages and lack of resources.

+The platform focuses on delivering effective basic education through an offline-first, adaptive, and data-driven learning experience.

+---

+## The Problem

+- Severe shortage of qualified teachers
+- Weak reading and comprehension skills among children
+- Over-reliance on memorization instead of understanding
+- Lack of real tools for parents and teachers to track progress

+---

+## The Solution

+An intelligent educational application that:

+- Works fully offline
+- Adapts to each child’s learning level
+- Evaluates performance automatically
+- Supports audio and visual learning
+- Provides clear progress dashboards for parents and teachers

+---

+## Core Components

+### 👧 Student

+- Adaptive learning path
+- Interactive exercises
+- Audio, visual, and performance analysis

+### 👨‍👩‍👧 Parent

+- Simple progress tracking
+- Early detection of learning weaknesses
+- No technical complexity

+### 👨‍🏫 Teacher

+- Student performance overview
+- Identification of difficult lessons
+- Data-driven educational support

+---

+## Technology Stack

 - Flutter
-- Offline-first Architecture
+- Offline-first architecture
-- Adaptive Learning Engine
+- Modular learning engine
-- Local Analytics
+- Local analytics system
-- Text-to-Speech
+- Text-to-Speech (planned)

-## الحالة الحالية
-✅ نظام تعليمي مكتمل للمرحلة الأولى
-✅ جاهز للبناء APK
-⏳ بانتظار قالب Flutter للإخراج النهائي
+---

+## Current Project Status

+- Project documentation and governance completed
+- Flutter project structure exists
+- Android build currently blocked due to Gradle / SDK configuration
+- Core educational features are planned but not yet implemented

+⚠️ The immediate priority is fixing the Android build setup.

+---

-## الهدف القادم
+## Next Goals

-- إخراج نسخة APK
+- Fix Android build and generate a debug APK
-- تجربة ميدانية في المدارس
-- جذب داعمين وشركاء
+- Implement core learning modules
+- Conduct early field testing in selected schools
+- Prepare for partnerships and educational support programs